SeitaBV/timely-beliefs/README.md

     belief_time + belief_horizon = knowledge_time
     belief_time + belief_horizon + knowledge_horizon = event_start
     belief_time + belief_horizon + knowledge_horizon + event_resolution = event_end

+#### A common misconception

+In many applications, people tend to interpret a forecast horizon as the duration between forming the belief and the start of the event.
+When this happens, we have:

+    forecast_horizon = event_start - belief_time

+and:

+    forecast_horizon = belief_horizon + knowledge_horizon

+For example, consider a forecast formed at 9 AM about the average wind speed between 10 and 11 AM.
+It may feel intuitive to talk about a forecast horizon of 1 hour, because people tend to index events by their start time and then talk about the timing of beliefs with respect to that index.

+While this is a perfectly acceptable definition, we set out to be precise in handling the timing of beliefs.
+Therefore, we use the term `belief_horizon` rather than `forecast_horizon` throughout the `timely-beliefs` package.

 #### Special cases